 - Governmental bodies may not ask the Attorney General to "reconsider" an opinion.

-- To request information from the Texas Holocaust and Genocide Commission, please contact us through our site or at the following:
+- To request information from the Texas Holocaust, Genocide, and Antisemitism Advisory Committee, please contact us through our site or at the following:

 P.O.
 Box 12276